Tikio88/Group22_Project/README.md

 <ol>
 <li>To formulate and answer a predictive question about a dataset of our choice using either classification or regression.
 To present the full analysis, from reading the data to communicating the results. </li>
+<li>To strongly develop our knowledge using python and the information we have learned in class. </li>

 </ol>

 <h2>1.2 What do we want to accomplish?</h2>